kheller18/data-structures-algorithms/questions/CSS.md

             background: @bg-color;
           }
         ```
-    + `Stylus`: Stylus offers a great deal of flexibility in writing syntax, supports native CSS as well as allows omission of brackets, colons, and semicolons.
+    + `Stylus`:  offers a great deal of flexibility in writing syntax, supports native CSS as well as allows omission of brackets, colons, and semicolons.
 It doesn’t use `@` or `$` for defining variables.
       + ```
           /* STYLUS SYNTAX WRITTEN LIKE NATIVE CSS */
           font-color= #fff;